bradenrayhorn/ced/README.md

 /app/ced-cli group export
 ```

-### Create Group Command
+### Group Commands

-Groups can also be created individually using the following command.
+Groups can also be interacted with manually using the CLI.
 See usage by passing `--help` flag.

 ```
-/app/ced-cli group create
+/app/ced-cli group --help
 ```

 ## Contributing